alephium/docs/docs/ralph/built-in-functions.md

 fn verifyRelativeLocktime!(txInputIndex:U256, lockDuration:U256) -> ()
 ```

-Verifies the relative locktime for transaction input.
+Verifies that the input's creation timestamp + lock duration is before the block timestamp, otherwise it fails.

 > @param **txInputIndex** *the index of the transaction input*
 >
 > @param **lockDuration** *the duration that the input is locked for*
 >
-> @returns *true if the input's creation timestamp + lock duration is before the block timestamp, false otherwise*
+> @returns

 ---